 At Morgan & Morgan, our slip and fall attorneys have been handling personal injury lawsuits for more than two decades and can help you determine whether a negligent property owner is legally responsible for your injuries.

-If you were injured after you slipped or tripped and fell, get in touch with our Philadelphia office for a free case evaluation to find out if you have a case.
+If you were injured after you slipped or tripped and fell in Philadelphia, contact us today for a free case evaluation to learn more about how our attorneys may be able to help.
 You may be entitled to compensation for lost wages, medical bills, pain and suffering and other damages.

 What Will My Lawyer Do?